usnistgov/BF/content/en/Info/Approach/BF Approach.md

 The Bugs Framework (BF) approach is different from the CWE exhaustive list approach.
 BF is a classification system!

 The taxonomy of a particular bug or weakness is based on one BF class.
 Its description is an instance of a taxonomic BF class with one cause, one operation, one consequence, and their attributes.
-The operation binds the cause→consequence relation – e.g., deallocation via a dangling pointer leads to a failure known as double free.
+The operation binds the cause→consequence relation – e.g., deallocation via a dangling pointer leads to a failure known as Double Free.

 So, each BF class is a taxonomic  category  of  a  weakness type, defined by: